 - a.
 DRI&R processes apply to all USAF and contractor members and organizations who acquire, test, operate, or sustain USAF owned or managed military or weapon systems (Aeronautical, Air Armament, Space, and Command and Control and Information Systems), their sub and support systems; as well as vehicles, clothing, and textiles. - b.
+Due to the inherent differences between software applications and weapon systems, modern software development/sustainment occurs at a more rapid pace than hardware-based item DRI&R and is more tightly integrated into the support/sustainment processes.
+Accordingly, JDRS may not be the best DRI&R tool for software support.
+The Program Manager shall ensure the DRI&R principles outlined in this TO are the basis of the alternative capability and processes implemented.
+The following are exempt from use of the JDRS system for DRI&R processing.

+- (1) Software applications/systems designated as Defense Business Systems. - (2) AF Network support systems integrated with help desk capabilities. - (3) Weapon System software development/sustainment that follows an Agile methodology with applicable software tools sets. - c.
 Participation in this process is extended to the National Aeronautics and Space Administration (NASA), which operates systems for which the USAF has program management responsibility.
-Through letter of agreement, NASA Aeronautical organizations are provided capability to perform cross-component deficiency reporting IAW this TO and DLAR 4155.24. - c.
+Through letter of agreement, NASA Aeronautical organizations are provided capability to perform cross-component deficiency reporting IAW this TO and DLM 4000.25, Vol 2, Chapter 24, PRODUCT QUALITY DEFICIENCY REPORT PROGRAM. - d.
 NASA will perform originator, originating point and functional manager responsibilities consistent with the requirements identified in this TO.
+Test and Evaluation DRI&R policy found in Chapter 5 is authored with the concurrence of HQ AFOTEC, HQ AFMC/A3F, USSF, and AF/TE.